NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: Audit all used tools for vulnerabilities.
 Now users can have many tools installed but there is a strong increase of software supply chain attacks.
 It would be helpfull if we can facilitate users in a quick an easy way to scan and check for vulnarabilities on their system.

+feature: Include a connection with GitHub Advisory Database Enable a connection with the GAD so user will have a realtimish input for their security scans.

 **Key Features:**
 - Language-specific vulnerability detection